-Figure SBN-1 Schematic of a skimmer. (from Pennsylvania Erosion and Sediment Pollution Control Manual, March, 2000)
+FigureSBN-1 Schematic of a skimmer.
+(Modified from Pennsylvania Erosion and Sediment Pollution Control Manual, March 2000)

-Place the barrel pipe (typically the same size as the skimmer arm) on a firm, smooth foundation of impervious soil.
+Place the barrel pipe (typically the same size as the skimmer arm) that goes through the embankment at the standing pool elevation on a firm, smooth foundation of impervious soil.
 Do not use pervious material such as sand, gravel, or crushed stone as backfill around the pipe.
 Place the fill material around the pipe in 4-inch layers and manually compact it under and around the pipe to at least the same density as the adjacent embankment.
 Care must be taken not to raise the pipe from the firm contact with its foundation when compacting under the pipe haunches.